-At the DCS we shall first mount the sample on the sample table, taking care that it is correctly positioned with respect to the incoming beam.
+At the DCS we shall first mount the sample on the sample table, taking care to position it correctly with respect to the incoming beam; to confirm the positioning of the sample we may use a TV camera system adapted for use with neutrons.
 We shall bring the sample to its measurement temperature having connected the temperature controller to the instrument computer so that we can record the sample's temperature throughout the experiment.

 An incident wavelength will then be selected, together with other instrument parameters such as the "master speed" of the choppers.
 The choice of wavelength is critical and several factors must be considered.
 These include intensity at the sample (which peaks, remaining roughly constant, between ~2.5 and ~4.5 Å), the width of the elastic energy resolution function (which roughly varies as $1/\lambda^3$), the available Q range (which varies as $1/\lambda$), and concerns about "frame overlap" problems.
 A related consideration is the available range in sample energy gain (neutron energy loss).